 How to Download Grindr and Get Started

-Grindr is a GPS-enabled, location-based app, so it automatically logs your position whenever you log in.
+Grindr is a GPS-enabled, location-based app, so it automatically logs your position whenever you log in, whether you’re using Grindr in Spain, Grindr Italy or Grindr Amsterdam.
 The app’s splash screen is a mess of thumbnail photos, which show guys near your current position in order of how close or far away they are, relatively to you.

 On the Hunt